 You can read the full poem The Dark here.

 Analysis of The Dark

 In the first lines of ‘The Dark’ the speaker suggests one way that someone afraid of the dark might rid themselves of that fear.
-“You” might, she offers, change your manner of thinking and consider the “dark / as a black park” and “the moon as a bounced ball”.
+“You” might, she offers, changes your manner of thinking and considers the “dark / as a black park” and “the moon as a bounced ball”.

 By utilizing the second-person perspective Duffy includes the reader in the lines and implies that they, or any reader, or for that matter, anyone in the world, might feel that these lines apply to them.

 The larger themes of this text, which tap into universal fears and the unknown are referenced through the vagaries of a generalized fear of the dark, something with which every human and non-human animal must contend.
 It’s a state completely beyond one’s control.
 Even with contemporary solutions to the dark, it always returns and is impossible to fight off in its entirety.

 Duffy’s speaker refers to the moon as “a bounced ball”.
 This is a light-hearted and simple way to think of the celestial body.
 It was bounced, in the “black park” and never came back down again.
 Or, perhaps, it is ready to come back to earth, only to rocket back up into space, at any moment.
 There is a childishness to this proffered understanding of the world that is meant to improve one’s mood and movements through the dark.

 In the next three lines of ‘The Dark’, the speaker concludes her thought.
 She adds to the previous statements, telling the reader that if they consider the dark a “black park” and the moon a “bounced ball” then there is no reason to be “frightened”.
 These two things hold no mysteries or dangers.
 The fourth line is enjambed, and through its relatively long length, contrasted with line five.
 A reader has to move down to the fifth line in order to conclude the phrase.
 The brevity of the fifth line pushes a reader immediately into the sixth.